 The proposed acquisition, sale, or lease of real property or the proposed acquisition of securities, or sale or exchange of securities held by such public body, but only when publicity would substantially affect the value.

-Section 6: Board Meetings shall be held at The Corporation’s principal office, which will be the school site once the school has opened.
+Section 6: Board Meetings shall be held at The Corporation’s principal office, which is the School’s premises. .

 Section 7: A majority of the Trustees present at a meeting, whether or not a quorum, may adjourn the meeting to another time and place.